-Description: A femoral hernia is less common than an inguinal hernia and tends to affect women, because they have a larger female pelvis.
+Description: A femoral hernia is less common than an inguinal hernia and affects women because they have a larger female pelvis.

-It is caused by a protrusion of tissue in the upper part of the groin or inside the thigh.
+A protrusion of tissue causes it in the upper part of the groin or inside the thigh.

 The femoral canal

-This tubular opening is located in the front of the thigh and the upper part of it.
+This tubular opening is located in the front of the thigh and the upper part.
 It is the point at which the main blood vessels and nerves pass from the abdomen to the leg, this being probably where the development of a hernia is present.

 The causes of a femoral hernia